0cjs/clash-play/Meets.md

   implicit inference of kinds (which Haskell has been doing for type classes all along) and explicit signature equivalance.
 - Clash uses `NoStarIsType`; see [8.6.x migration] for that vs. `StarIsType`.
+- HaskExamples datatype promotion section currently covers use of `Type` (i.e.
+  `*`) only; we still need to extend the example to use a more constrained kind variable of `Type → Nat → Type` instead of `Type → Type → Type`.

 [8.6.x migration]: https://gitlab.haskell.org/ghc/ghc/-/wikis/migration/8.6